Item Number: SLL600

 Create a Beautiful Meadow with this Mix

-- Contains: Crimson Clover, Hykon Rose Clover, Blue Lupine, Berseem or Persian Clover, California Poppy, Yellow Lupine
+- Contains: Crimson Clover, Hykon Rose Clover, Blue Lupine, Berseem or Persian Clover, California Poppy, and Yellow Lupine

 Made to order.
 Minimum order quantity is 50 pounds.